 How is Walgreens involved in government efforts to increase access to COVID-19 testing?

-As we announced on March 13, we are working with the Administration and state and local health officials to help provide and expand access to COVID-19 testing.
+As originally announced on March 13, we are working with the Administration and state and local health officials to help provide and expand access to COVID-19 testing.
 On March 21, we activated our first drive-thru testing site in the Chicago area.
 See more details here.

 How does the testing work?